-Starting from this point our method works as follows.
-Consider some characteristic of geometric complexity of $T_M(N) \subset T_M$ (for example, the minimal number of metric balls of radius $\theta(N)$ with centers in $T_M(N)$ required to cover $T_M(N)$).
-Then we try to prove an upper bound for the Kolmogorov complexity of the problem of recognition of M with a specific Turing computable time limit in terms of the chosen geometric complexity exhibiting a specific algorithm "quickly" recognizing M using a specific oracle information.
+M using a specific oracle information.
 For example, we can request from an oracle a description of a representative from every ball in a collection of balls of radius $\theta(N)$ with centers in $T_M(N)$ covering $T_M(N)$.
 It is not difficult to see (see the proof of Lemma 3.2) that one can "quickly" recognize M among triangulations with $\leq N$ simplices using this collection of representatives.
 Now the juxtaposition of this upper bound for the Kolmogorov complexity and of the lower bound following from the Barzdin result implies a lower bound for the minimal number of balls of radius $\theta(N)$ required to cover $T_M(N)$ (or, more generally, for a considered characteristic of geometric complexity of $T_M(N) \subset T_M$).
-A detailed description of this method is given in section 3.
+A detailed description of this method is given in Sect.
+3.

-The above-described technique based on Theorem 2.1 and on the usage of time-bounded Kolmogorov complexity can be applied to a study of geometry of various moduli spaces arising in differential geometry.
-I discuss some potential applications of this technique at the end of section 1.
-Some of these applications are a subject of papers [N2], [N3] which are now in preparation.
+This technique based on Theorem 2.1 and on the usage of time-bounded Kolmogorov complexity can be applied to study geometry of various moduli spaces arising in differential geometry.
+I discuss some potential applications of this technique at the end of Sect.
+1 (see also [N2, N3, N5]).

-1. Main results.
+1. Main Results

 Let M be an algorithmically unrecognizable compact PL-manifold (for example, M can be any compact manifold of dimension greater than four).
-Then, as it is known, there is no algorithm which constructs for any given N the list of all triangulations of M with $\leq N$ simplices of all dimensions (see [ABB] and [NBA] for this and related results).
+Then, as it is known, there is no algorithm which constructs for any given N the list of all triangulations of M with $\subseteq N$ simplices of all dimensions (see [ABB and NBA] for this and related results).
 (Indeed, assume the opposite.
 Then it would be possible to recognize M using the following algorithm: Let T be a given triangulation with N(T) simplices.
-Construct all triangulations of M with $\leq N(T)$ simplices.
+Construct all triangulations of M with $\subseteq N(T)$ simplices.
 Now we can compare T with all the triangulations on this list checking every time whether or not T is simplicially isomorphic to the considered triangulation.
 Since it is clearly possible to check whether or not two simplicial complexes are simplicially isomorphic (cf. [ABB], Proposition 2.16), we have an algorithm recognizing M. This yields the desired contradiction with the unrecognizability of M.)